ThomasNLy/SnakeReversal/README.md

 4. After you will want to open up the project in the code editor of your choice and set up pygame library along with a virtual environment
 ### PyCharm
-create a virtual environment in pycharm by navigating to settings -> project -> python interpretor and selecting Add Interpreter -> local Interpreter in the next window select virtualenv Environment then click ok.
+create a virtual environment in pycharm by navigating to settings -> project -> python interpreter and selecting Add Interpreter -> local Interpreter in the next window select virtualenv Environment then click ok.
 Official Instructions from PyCharm are linked here: [Set up Virtual Env Instructions](https://www.jetbrains.com/help/pycharm/creating-virtual-environment.html#python_create_virtual_env)

-After that you will want to set up the project to include the pygame library to run it by navigating back to settings -> project -> python interpreter from there follow the instructions on PyCharms website to install packages under **Manage packages in Python interpreter settings**
+After that you will want to set up the project to include the pygame library to run it by navigating back to settings -> project -> python interpreter from there follow the instructions on PyCharm's website to install packages under **Manage packages in Python interpreter settings**

 [Package Installation Instructions](https://www.jetbrains.com/help/pycharm/installing-uninstalling-and-upgrading-packages.html#interpreter-settings)

 ### VS Code
-make sure you for VS code you have the python extension installed into the editor to have the editor support python.
+make sure for VS code you have the python extension installed into the editor to have the editor support python.
 After you will want to create a virtual environment in the project by following the instructions listed on VS Codes Web page.

 [VS Code Creating a Virtual Environment](https://code.visualstudio.com/docs/python/environments)